peteroupc/html3dutil/doc/extras_meshes_text.TextFont.md

 <a name='extras_meshes_text_TextFont.loadData'></a>
 ### (static) module:extras/meshes/text~TextFont.loadData(data, fontFileName)

-Loads a bitmap font definition from a file.
+Loads an image font definition from a file.
-Note that this method only loads the font data and not the bitmaps used to represent the font.
+Note that this method only loads the font data and not the images used to represent the font.

 #### Parameters

-* `data` (Type: ArrayBuffer)<br>The data containing a bitmap font definition.
+* `data` (Type: ArrayBuffer)<br>The data containing an image font definition.
 * `fontFileName` (Type: string)<br>The URL of the font data file to load.
 The following file extensions are read as the following formats:<ul> <li>".xml": XML</li> <li>".json": JSON</li> <li>".bin": Binary</li> <li>".fnt": Text or binary</li> <li>All others: Text</li></ul>

 #### Return Value